Embeddings using universal words in the free group of rank 2: Abstract

 \section{Abstract}

-For an arbitrary countable group $G = \langle\, A \mathrel{|} R\, \rangle$ given by its generators $A$ and defining relations $R$ we discuss a specific method for embedding of $G$ into a certain $2$-generator group $T$.
-Our embedding explicitly lists the images of generators from $A$ in the group $T$, and from the relations $R$ it explicitly deduces defining relations for $T$ inheriting certain special features from $R$.
+For an arbitrary countable group given by its generators and defining relations we discuss a specific method for its embedding into a certain 2-generator group.
+Our embedding explicitly lists the images of generators from the countable group in the 2-generator group, and from its relations it explicitly deduces some defining relations for the 2-generator group inheriting certain special features.
 The obtained method can be used in constructions of explicit embeddings of recursive groups into finitely presented groups.

 \oldtocsection=\tocsection \oldtocsubsection=\tocsubsection \oldtocsubsubsection=\tocsubsubsection [2]{ \oldtocsection{#1}{#2}} [2]{ \oldtocsubsection{#1}{#2}} [2]{ \oldtocsubsubsection{#1}{#2}}